Pereira-Luc/SnakeGame/README.md

 * The map can be saved by clicking the "Save Map" button.

-         This Will open a Window where you can save the map.
+         This will open a Window where you can save the map.

 * The map can be loaded by clicking the "Load Map" button.
 * Map files also include all the other settings.